Zouizoui78/python-bundler/README.md

         C:\dev\tmp\dist\bundle\python\Lib\site-packages
     ]

-## What does the launcher executes

-There are three cases:

-- If `app/main.py` exists, it is executed.
-- If `app/main.py` does not exist, the launcher calls the interpreter's `main` function.
-If running the console launcher, you will get a Python prompt.

-## Dependencies
+### Dependencies

-If the packaged application contains a file called `deps.json`, the list of string it contains is used to get dependencies using pip.
+If the packaged application contains a file called `deps.json`, the list of string it contains is used to get dependencies using `pip`.
 For instance, with the following json :

     [
         "tkinter",